 An austere Benedictine abbey and red roses.
 A view onto the Mt.
 St. Michel Abbey in the French Normandy >>>.
 But the first thought: ‘The Name of the Rose’, a book by Umberto Eco (and the film based upon it) about a series of murders taking place in an isolated medieval Benedictine abbey somewhere in Northern Italy.

 The book plot took place in a library full of ancient manuscripts and the so-called scriptorium – a room adjacent to the library where the Benedictines made copies of the old as well as contemporary manuscripts.
 As printing was not invented yet, the monk scribes rewrote those books manually.
 To make one copy of a book, they needed months or even years.
 Like those monks in the novel, also the Benedictines at the St. Michel monastery rewrote manuscripts.
 With patience and diligence.

-The tradition of diligent and patient work in the Benedictine orders (and other offspring orders) began in the VI century AD when the Benedict of Nursia wrote book on rules to be obeyed by those living in religious communities.
-He formulated those rules in great detail dividing them into 72 book chapters.
+The tradition of diligent and patient work in the Benedictine orders (and other offspring orders) began in the VI century AD.
+Benedict of Nursia wrote a book on rules to be obeyed by those living in religious communities.
+He formulated those rules in great detail, dividing them into 72 book chapters.

 The orders maintaining the Benedict rule tradition use today the motto ‘ora et labora’ that means ‘pray and work’.